 When I finished the interview I realized Steve and Elaine have created a store, business and lifestyle/marriage founded on their mutual passion for fabulous jewelry, making a difference in the retail world, promoting cutting-edge designs to their clients and just plain having a fabulous and fun time.
 And isn’t that the definition of success?

-Marlene Richey owned and ran an award-winning jewelry design firm with little prior business experience.
-During her 40 years in the jewelry world, Marlene has run a wholesale business and a retail gallery, participated in hundreds of craft and trade shows, and traveled across America selling jewelry to small galleries and major retail chains.
+Marlene Richey started a jewelry design firm with no prior business experience.
+During the 35 years since, Marlene has run a wholesale business and a retail gallery, participated in hundreds of craft and trade shows, and traveled across America selling the pair’s jewelry.
 She has served on the boards of SNAG, CJDG, Maine Craft Association, Metalwerx and WJA.
-Marlene consults with artists, teaches workshops and was a professor at the Fashion Institute of Technology and Maine College of Art.
-She writes articles for jewelry and craft publications and wrote an award-winning book, Profiting by Design.
+Marlene consults with artists, teaches workshops and was professor at the Fashion Institute of Technology and Maine College of Art.
+She is also a contributor to various jewelry and craft publications and wrote an award-winning book on running a jewelry business, Profiting by Design.
+Have a business question for Marlene?
+Leave it in the comments section below and she’ll get back to you.